Clearing applicants who do not meet the standard requirements as specified on the Entry tab may be considered.

 The strong analytical, problem-solving, communication and research skills this discipline requires offers master's-level scientists an excellent foundation for working or studying in biomedical research.

 Why UWE Bristol?

-MSci Biomedical Science is a practice-led course and is accredited by the Institute of Biomedical Science.
+MSci Biomedical Science is a practice-led course.
 The first three years are based around our long-running BSc(Hons) Biomedical Science.